SEL3442 : War Writing: Heroic and Hostile Discourses in Early Literature

 Teaching Rationale And Relationship

 Lectures introduce students to the module topics.
-Small group teaching seminars introduce students to knowledge outcomes and provide support for the guided reading of Medieval Literatures.
-Small group teaching seminars also develop this knowledge and enable the practice of skills, namely close textual analysis, critical thinking, literacy, oral, written, and interpersonal communication, and the synthesis and presentation of material.
-Drop-in surgeries offer students guidance and support for assessment completion (mid-module and end-of-module).
+Small group teaching seminars introduce students to knowledge outcomes and provide support for the guided reading of early Literatures.
+Workshops enable students to practice their skills, namely close textual analysis, critical thinking, literacy, oral, written, and interpersonal communication, and the synthesis and presentation of material.
 Directed research and reading time, as well as independent study allows students to prepare for the seminars and assessments in terms that give them genuine ownership over the material.

 Reading Lists